 The Bank follows the provisions of Financial Accounting Standards Board ASC 740, Accounting for Uncertainty in Income Taxes.
 A tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
 The amount recognized is the largest amount of tax benefit that has a likelihood of being realized on examination of more than 50 percent.
 For tax positions not meeting the "more likely than not" test, no tax benefit is recorded.
-Under the "more-likely-than-not" threshold guidelines, the Bank believes no significant uncertain tax positions exist, either individually or in the aggregate, that would give rise to the non-recognized tax benefits or accrued interest and penalties.
-The Bank's policy is to account for interest as a component of interest expense and penalties for the years before January 1, 2012.
+Under the "more-likely-than-not" threshold guidelines, the Bank believes no significant uncertain tax positions exist, either individually or in the aggregate, that would give rise to the non-recognition of an existing tax benefit.
+As of December 31, 2016 and 2015, the Bank had no material unrecognized tax benefits or accrued interest and penalties.
+The Bank's policy is to account for interest as a component of interest expense and penalties as a component of other expense.
+The Bank is no longer subject to examination by taxing authorities for the years before January 1, 2013.